-- Staff continues to increase their knowledge by remaining current with new/revised stormwater regulations, along with attending internal and external trainings on erosion control, LID techniques, stormwater design models, standards, and practices. - ❖ Record Keeping: Sammamish will continue to track and maintain records of actions related to controlling runoff from development, redevelopment, and construction sites and summarize these activities in the Annual Compliance Report. - ❖ Departments Engaged: Public Works, Planning and Building
+- Staff continues to increase their knowledge by remaining current with new/revised stormwater regulations, along with attending internal and external trainings on erosion control, LID techniques, stormwater design models, standards, and practices.
+Development Review Engineers, Public Works Inspectors and other appropriate staff maintain Certified Erosion and Sediment Control Lead (CESCL) certifications. - Record Keeping: Sammamish will continue to track and maintain records of actions related to controlling runoff from development, redevelopment, and construction sites and summarize these activities in the Annual Compliance Report. - Departments Engaged: Public Works, and Community Development